 Modify Allowed Uses and Development Standards.
-To encourage revitalization of the Atlantic corridor and create a community destination, the City should consider reevaluating allowed uses, conditionally permitted uses, and related development standards on Atlantic Boulevard.
+To encourage revitalization of the Atlantic corridor and create a community destination, the City should consider re-evaluating allowed uses, conditionally permitted uses, and related development standards on Atlantic Boulevard.
 The current C/M1 (Commercial Manufacturing) zone may not be conducive to the environment the City may wish to create.
-This should be assessed when the City updates its zoning ordinance.
+This should be assessed when the City updates its General Plan and zoning ordinance.

-• Residential Uses: Consider allowing the introduction of new residential uses on Atlantic Boulevard through mixed-use and potentially stand-alone residential development.
-This can be accomplished through a Residential Overlay (perhaps an extension of the Housing Opportunity Overlay Zone discussed below), a new zoning district for Atlantic Boulevard, or a Specific Plan.
+- Residential Uses: Consider allowing the introduction of new residential uses on Atlantic Boulevard through mixed-use and potentially stand-alone residential development.
+This can be accomplished through a Residential Overlay (perhaps an extension of the Housing Opportunity Overlay Zone discussed below), a new zoning district for Atlantic Boulevard, or a Specific Plan. - "Maker" Shops: Encourage maker shops (discussed in more detail under the Small Business Encouragement section below), especially along the Atlantic corridor. - Commercial: Consider removing use permit requirements for restaurants and prohibiting new drive-through restaurant service. - Parking Standards: To allow for an expanded range of uses along Atlantic Boulevard, explore new standards for parking.
+If residential uses are permitted, residential parking standards could be reduced consistent with the options for consideration for the Housing Opportunity Overlay (discussed below) to better facilitate development on shallow parcels.
+For commercial uses, the City could explore the following parking remedies to encourage new businesses (example, City of El Cerrito):

-- Maker Shops: Encourage maker shops along the Atlantic corridor. - Commercial: Consider removing use permit requirements for restaurants and prohibiting new drive-through restaurant service. - Parking Standards: To allow for an expanded range of uses along Atlantic Boulevard, explore new standards for parking.
-If residential uses are permitted, residential parking standards could be reduced consistent with the options for consideration for the Housing Opportunity Overlay (discussed later in this report) to better facilitate development on shallow parcels.
-For commercial uses, the City could explore the following parking remedies to encourage new businesses (Example, City of El Cerrito): - (1) reduce current parking requirements for specific uses that should be encouraged, such as creative office and maker shops, restaurants, and neighborhood-serving retail/services - (2) reduce parking requirements for projects that propose substantial community benefits, such as useable public open space - (3) establish a flat parking rate for new commercial uses, such as 1 space per 400-600 square feet (regardless of use) - (4) allow on-street parking located along a lot's corresponding frontage lines to be counted toward the parking requirement for certain projects (example: Fresno mixed-use projects in CMS and Mixed Use Districts) - (5) provide off-street parking on existing City-owned vacant lots to accommodate potential overflow parking
+- (1) Reduce current parking requirements for specific uses that should be encouraged, such as creative office and maker shops, restaurants, and neighborhood-serving retail/services. - (2) Reduce parking requirements for projects that propose substantial community benefits, such as useable public open space. - (3) Establish a flat parking rate for new commercial uses, such as 1 space per 400-600 square feet (regardless of use). - (4) Allow on-street parking located along a lot's corresponding frontage lines to be counted toward the parking requirement for certain projects (example: Fresno mixed-use projects in CMS and Mixed Use Districts).

+(5) Provide off-street parking on existing City-owned vacant lots to accommodate potential overflow parking.